typst/templates/charged-ieee/lib.typ

     }
   )

-  // Configure equation numbering and spacing and font. set math.equation(numbering: "(1)") show math.equation: set block(spacing: 0.65em)
+  // Configure equation numbering and spacing. set math.equation(numbering: "(1)")
-  show math.equation: set text(font: "TeX Gyre Termes Math", size: 10pt)
+  show math.equation: set block(spacing: 0.65em)

   // Configure appearance of equation references show ref: it => {
     if it.element != none and it.element.func() == math.equation {